OctopusDeploy/docs/src/pages/docs/deployments/azure/deploying-a-package-to-an-azure-web-app/index.md

 ![](/docs/deployments/azure/deploying-a-package-to-an-azure-web-app/5865899.png)
 :::

-2. On the **Execution Location** section, select the Roles that match the *Azure Web App Targets* you want to deploy to.
+2. On the **Execution Location** section, select the [target tags](/docs/infrastructure/deployment-targets/#target-roles) that match the *Azure Web App Targets* you want to deploy to.
 Remember that you can create these targets using any of the following approaches:

 - Manually before running your deployment.
 [See documentation](/docs/infrastructure/deployment-targets/azure/web-app-targets).